JStoresund/notes-V25/krypto/_krypto.md

     - DDoS mitigation
   - Used by more than 20\% of the internet
 - How to generate randomness
-  - CryptographicallySecure PseudoRandom Number Generators (CSPRNGs) are algs which produce larger stream of unpredictable data from smaller unpredictable input
+  - Cryptographically Secure PseudoRandom Number Generators (CSPRNGs) are algs which produce larger stream of unpredictable data from smaller unpredictable input
   - Need unpredictable input
 - Lavarand (fun alternate RNG generator)